rule

 Text 51

-Oh Supreme Soul, tell us what we, who were all created from and for the totality of the cosmos, should do for You and specifically grant us the vision of Your personal plan.
-Please grant us the ability oh Lord, to work and act according to Your special mercy with us [the status-orientations and their transcendence].'
+Oh Supreme Soul, tell us what we, who were all created from and for the totality of the cosmos, should do for You.
+And in particular grant us the vision of Your personal plan.
+Please grant us the ability, oh Lord, to work and act according to Your special mercy for us [in the form of the status-orientations and their transcendence].'

 O Supreme Soul, tell us what we, who were all created from and for the totality of the cosmos, should do for You, and specifically grant us the vision of Your personal plan and the ability to work, o Lord, and act according our different departments [statusorientations and their transcendence].
 (Vedabase)